Preethirn29/heart-disease-prediction/README.md

 ## HEART DISEASE PREDICTION SYSTEM
-Welcome to my heart disease prediction project, where machine learning meets healthcare ro assist in early detection and better decision-making.
+🚀 Welcome to a data-driven healthcare initiative!
+This heart disease prediction system uses advanced ML algorithms, symptom-based analysis, and a conversational AI assistant to empower users and healthcare providers with early diagnostic capabilities.